Prepare the ASDK host computer

 From an elevated PowerShell console, start the C:\AzureStack_Installer\asdk-installer.ps1 script, and then click Prepare Environment.

 On the Select Cloudbuilder vhdx page of the installer, browse to and select the cloudbuilder.vhdx file that you downloaded and extracted in the previous steps.
-On this page, you can also, optionally, enable the Add drivers check box if you need to add additional drivers to the development kit host computer.
+On this page, you can also enable the Add drivers check box if you need to add additional drivers to the ASDK kit host computer.
 Click Next.

-On the Optional settings page, provide the local administrator account information for the development kit host computer and then click Next.
+On the Optional settings page, provide the local admin account info for the ASDK host computer and then click Next.

-If you don't provide the local administrator credentials in this step, you'll need direct or KVM access to the host after the computer restarts as part of setting up the development kit.
+If you don't provide the local admin credentials in this step, you'll need direct or KVM access to the host after the computer restarts as part of setting up the ASDK.

 You can also provide values for the following optional settings:

-- Computername: This option sets the name for the development kit host.
+Computername: This option sets the name for the ASDK host.
 The name must comply with FQDN requirements and must be 15 characters or less in length.
 The default is a random computer name generated by Windows.

-- Make sure that the displayed IP address, Gateway, and DNS values are correct and then click Next.
+Make sure that the displayed IP address, Gateway, and DNS values are correct, provide a valid Time server IP address, and then click Next.

 Click Next to start the preparation process.